);

 This guide provides detailed instructions for effectively using Prisma with Windsurf to:

-Prisma provides its own [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that lets you manage Prisma Postgres databases, model database schemas, and even chat through migrations.
-Learn more about how you can add it to Windsurf [here](/postgres/mcp-server#windsurf).
+Prisma provides its own [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that lets you manage Prisma Postgres databases, inspect schemas, and execute SQL queries.

 The [`.windsurfrules` file](https://docs.windsurf.com/windsurf/cascade/memories) in Windsurf allows you to enforce best practices and development standards tailored to your Prisma project.
 By defining clear and consistent rules, you can ensure that Windsurf generates clean, maintainable, and project-specific code with minimal manual adjustments.